PlaidCloud/website/scripts/README.md

 ## linkchecker.py

-This a link checker for Kubernetes documentation website.
+This a link checker for PlaidCloud documentation website.
 - We cover the following cases for the language you provide via `-l`, which defaults to 'en'.
 - If the language specified is not English (`en`), we check if you are